irnlogic/tiny/kubernetes/README.md

 # Deploying Tinurl app on Kubernetes

-Push your docker images to a hub for use in Kubernetes cluster.
+## Push your docker images to docker hub for use in Kubernetes

-## Push images to docker hub
-### prequesites
+### Prerequesites
 * Register with https://hub.docker.com/
 * On a command prompt run 'docker login', enter your credentials

 ### push redis image
 cd into directory tiny/dockercompose/redis
+Build and then push image to docker hub like so
  ```
  docker build . -t <yourdockerhubusername>/redis:1.0
  docker push  <yourdockerhubusername>/redis:1.0